Introduction

 We believe the largest obstacle to the mass adoption of cryptocurrencies is price volatility.
 Cryptocurrencies, unlike fiat currencies, do not have a central bank to implement monetary policy focused on stabilizing purchasing power.
 Thus, changes in demand induce massive price fluctuations.
 The decentralized model to price discovery has made the majority of existing cryptocurrencies nothing more than stocks or commodities, valued on psychology, traded on unregulated stock markets, and susceptible to manipulation.
 The lack of price stability has prevented credit and debt markets from forming because volatility incurs a premium.
 While the rest of the industry focuses on transaction throughput and smart contracts, we focus on solving price stability to realize the economic capabilities that the blockchain enables.

 The cryptocurrency industry claims that it is creating a new form of store of value, yet, the volatility of the market and the intangibility of the assets have shown the dangers of this type of thinking.
-While it is clear why people want to get away from fiat currencies that can be devalued the current iterations of cryptocurrency have not addressed people’s main concern: how to keep their value safe.
+While it is clear why people want to get away from fiat currencies that can be devalued, the current iterations of cryptocurrency have not addressed people’s main concern: how to keep their value safe.

 Fiat currencies are under threat in many jurisdictions.
 The move to a cashless society favors control by financial institutions and governments, rather than the people.
 Because of this, it’s no wonder that people are looking for safe alternatives to store their money, but the current cryptocurrency market is not yet showing it can be relied upon.

 Centric Rise is designed for everyone who wants to use a currency that has a clear future value and is non-speculative.
 Initial early adopters come from all backgrounds and are looking for alternatives to fiat currency as well as alternatives to speculative and volatile cryptocurrencies.
-The design of Centric Rise is for mass adoption, ease of use and multiple applications.
+The design of Centric Rise is for mass adoption, ease of use, and multiple applications.
 The Centric team is creating partnerships, apps, and utilities that will increase adoption, exchange volume, and utility of the token over time.
 Through these apps and partnerships, the market will increase organically through the use of the token on multiple services.

 Cryptocurrencies are rarely relied on for everyday transactions.
 Possibly because they have, so far, been expensive, slow, and cumbersome to manage.